Luke Garner: 2021

 His two tries in the first 30 minutes in round 11 against the New Zealand Warriors was the third double of his career.
 It also equalled the club record of 15 tries for a backrower.

 On 27 July, it was announced that Garner would be ruled out for an indefinite period after suffering a syndesmosis injury.

 Garner played 18 matches for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

 On 24 June, Garner signed a two-year deal with Penrith starting in the 2023 NRL season.

 Garner played a total of 20 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

 2023

-On 18 February, Garner played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.
+On 18 February, Garner played in Penrith's 13-12 loss to St Helens RFC in the 2023 World Club Challenge.

 Garner played 12 games for Penrith in the 2023 NRL season including the club’s 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.